Freedom-Networks/video-without-flash/README.md

 Targets are :

 * make
-  Create an .xpi in the ../bin directory (manually create ../bin if necessary)
+  Create an .xpi in the ../bin/build directory (manually create ../bin/build if necessary)

 * make install
   install the plugin in the profil directory.
-By default the profil name is "devel" you can change this behaviour by passing the profile_dir variable (example : make install profile_dir default)
+By default the profil name is "devel" you can change this behaviour by passing the profile_dir variable (example : make install profile_dir=default)

 * you need to restart firefox to apply the changes, it can be done with the make target make rerun